 Such gifted monies will be considered in the overall financial contributions made by the party who received the gift.
 It will be given full weight as a financial contribution to that party.

 As with direct financial contributions made by a party, gifted monies and also inheritances received by a party are given far greater weight if such monies are gifted or received shortly prior to separation or after separation.

-The expectation of an inheritance
+The expectation of inheritance in Family Law Act

 The grounds to establish the relevance of an expectation of inheritance are as follows:

 - Under section 75(2) and section 90SF(3), the Court is required to consider the ‘financial resources’ of each of the parties;

 - The Court is required to consider any facts or circumstances, which in the opinion of the Court, the justice of the case requires that it be considered;